sb2nov/mac-setup/Git/README.md

 - - -

 ### DS_Store
-On a Mac, it is important to remember to add `.DS_Store` (a hidden OS X system file that's put in folders) to your `.gitignore` files.
+On a Mac, it is important to remember to add `.DS_Store` (a hidden macOS system file that's put in folders) to your `.gitignore` files.

 If you want to never include `.DS_Store` files in your Git repositories, you can configure your Git to globally exclude those files: